 It turns out that Automated Process Discovery addresses exactly those opportunities.
 In addition to streamlining information gathering, automated discovery tools can help eliminate the “blind spots” often associated with traditional interview-based discovery and make discovery an ongoing practice, rather than a one-off project.

-Process Mining Tools Vs. Task Mining Tools
+Process Mining Tools vs. Task Mining Tools

 So How Does Task Mining Work?